dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 The screenshot below illustrates the Flutter app sending a sample image to the Hugging Face inference server and getting a response on the number of detected microalgae cells and the image with all the bounding boxes.
 {{< figure src="microsense.gif" width=500 >}}

-I've also published the app on Google Playstore.
+I published the app on Google Playstore.
 If you like, try them out [here]((https://play.google.com/store/apps/details?id=com.micro.sense)).

-I've also published a similar app that deploys a deep learning classifier model (trained with Fastai) that categorizes paddy leaf diseases [here](https://play.google.com/store/apps/details?id=com.rice.net) using the same approach outlined in this post.
+I've also published another similar app that deploys a deep learning classifier model (trained with Fastai) that categorizes paddy leaf diseases [here](https://play.google.com/store/apps/details?id=com.rice.net) using the same approach outlined in this post.

 ### 💡 Up Next
 That's about it!
 In this post hopefully, it's clear now that deploying deep learning models on mobile devices doesn't need to be complicated - at least in the beginning when it's critical to gain users' feedback before deciding if it's right to scale up.